miniz_oxide 0.8.8

 miniz_oxide

-A fully safe, pure rust replacement for the miniz DEFLATE/zlib encoder/decoder.
+A fully safe, pure rust port and replacement for the miniz DEFLATE/zlib encoder/decoder originally written by Rich Geldreich.
 The main intention of this crate is to be used as a back-end for the flate2, but it can also be used on its own.
-Using flate2 with the rust_backend feature provides an easy to use streaming API for miniz_oxide.
+Using flate2 with the default rust_backend feature provides an easy to use streaming API for miniz_oxide.

 The library is fully no_std.
 By default, the with-alloc feature is enabled, which requires the use of the alloc and collection crates as it allocates memory.